 \section{Introduction}

 }

-Cohort state-transition models (cSTMs), commonly known as Markov models, are decision models that simulate disease dynamics over time. cSTMs are widely used to evaluate various health policies and clinical strategies, such as screening and surveillance programs,\textsuperscript{ \hyperlink{ref-Suijkerbuijk2018}{1}, \hyperlink{ref-Sathianathen2018a}{2}} diagnostic procedures,\textsuperscript{ \hyperlink{ref-Lu2018b}{3}} disease management programs,\textsuperscript{ \hyperlink{ref-Djatche2018}{4}} and interventions.\textsuperscript{ \hyperlink{ref-Pershing2014}{5}, \hyperlink{ref-Smith-Spangler2010}{6}}.
+Cohort state-transition models (cSTMs), commonly known as Markov models, are decision models that simulate disease dynamics over time. cSTMs are widely used in health decision sciences to evaluate various health policies and clinical strategies, such as screening and surveillance programs,\textsuperscript{ \hyperlink{ref-Suijkerbuijk2018}{1}, \hyperlink{ref-Sathianathen2018a}{2}} diagnostic procedures,\textsuperscript{ \hyperlink{ref-Lu2018b}{3}} disease management programs,\textsuperscript{ \hyperlink{ref-Djatche2018}{4}} and interventions.\textsuperscript{ \hyperlink{ref-Pershing2014}{5}, \hyperlink{ref-Smith-Spangler2010}{6}}.
 The simplest cSTMs are time-independent (time-homogeneous), meaning that the transition probabilities and other model parameters remain fixed over the simulated time horizon.
-In an introductory tutorial, we described the implementation of time-independent cSTMs.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2021a}{7}} In many applications, a time-independent cSTM is limited because key parameters may vary over time.
-For example, background mortality changes as a cohort ages, the risk of cancer recurrence might change as a function of time since diagnosis, or the incidence of vector-borne diseases may have temporal or seasonal trends.
+The implementation of time-independent cSTMs is described in an introductory tutorial.\textsuperscript{ \hyperlink{ref-Alarid-Escudero2022b}{7}} However, a time-independent cSTM is limited in many applications, because key parameters may vary over time.
+For example, background mortality changes as the cohort ages, the risk of cancer recurrence might change as a function of time since diagnosis, or the incidence of vector-borne diseases may have temporal or seasonal trends.
 The costs and utility of residing in a particular health state might also vary over time.
-For example, cancer-related health care costs and utility might depend on whether a patient is in their first year of remission or their fifth.
-Similarly, a person's last year of life is often their most expensive in health care spending.
-Allowing for flexibility in capturing time-varying dynamics is often essential in realistic models.
+For example, cancer-related health care costs and utilities might depend on whether a patient is in their first year of remission or their fifth.
+Similarly, a person's last year of life is often the most expensive in health care spending.
+Therefore, capturing time-varying dynamics is often essential in realistic models.

-This tutorial expands the cSTM framework described in the introductory time-independent cSTM tutorial by allowing transition probabilities, costs, and utilities to vary over time and for one-time costs or utilities when the cohort experiences events when transitioning between states, often called transition rewards.
-We also demonstrate how to compute various epidemiological measures from cSTMs needed for model calibration or validation.